Stones River: Tailwaters

 Between Percy Priest Dam and the mouth of the Stones River, the river flows through Clover Bottom, a large flood plain and site of a former plantation whose Clover Bottom Mansion house, after many years of disuse, neglect, and vandalism, is now the headquarters for the Tennessee Historical Commission.
 "Clover Bottom" was once the name of a nearby custodial school for mentally disabled children and adults.
 The immediate area is also the site of a state mental hospital and the Tennessee School for the Blind.
 Clover Bottom also is the separation of the Nashville neighborhoods of Donelson and Hermitage.

 Near the mouth of the Stones River into the Cumberland River, below the bridge on U.S. Highway 70, is a private golf club.
 The Stones River is now thought of primarily in terms of its major impoundment, Percy Priest Lake, and is important to the Nashville area.
-The flood control provided by the dam has been important to the reduction of flooding downstream in the downtown Nashville area.
+The flood control provided by the dam has been important to the reduction of flooding downstream in the downtown Nashville area, as well as in the entire Cumberland Valley.